Mintbase/Grants-Program/applications/polkamusic.md

 ### Overview

 PolkaMusic is a substrate based public chain crafted exclusively for operating decentralized music businesses on blockchain.
 While PolkaMusic.io is a decentralized streaming platform by itself, it is envisioned as a 360 infrastructure for decentralized music using which music entrepreneurs can not only create their own micro-economy for their music platform, but also leverage the ever growing list of features such as NFT, crowdfunding, decentralized storage and more.
-PolkaMusic also allows existing music blockchains to connect to the Polkadot ecosystem in order to interconnect siloed music economies and enables interoperability, wherever possible.
+PolkaMusic also allows existing music blockchains to connect to the Mintbase ecosystem in order to interconnect siloed music economies and enables interoperability, wherever possible.

 PolkaMusic is trying to solve 3 major problems that is unique to the music industry: